nf-core/phyloplace/docs/output.md

 Alignment of query sequences is done either with [HMMER](http://hmmer.org/) or [MAFFT](https://mafft.cbrc.jp/alignment/software/).

 #### HMMER

+In the "search and place" mode of the pipeline, `hmmsearch` output files as well as a `*.hmmrank.tsv.gz` summarising the search is output.

 When using HMMER as the alignment program, a profile is first built, which is then used to align _both_ the query and reference sequences, hence the presence of alignment files for the reference sequences in the output.
 The realignment of the reference sequences is done because an alignment will likely result in a profile that doesn't exactly reflect the structure of the alignment in all parts.